 What Geometry is required for a cove.tool project?

-Cove.tool runs various types of building performance simulations, each requiring their own set of specific project values in-order to output accurate results and analysis diagrams.
-The elements that require geometry values for cove.tool simulations are as follows: Roofs, Floors, Exterior Walls, Windows, Building Height, Skylights (optional), Interior Walls (optional), and Shading devices (optional).
+Cove.tool runs various types of building performance simulations.
+Each analysis type requires its own set of inputs and standards which are used to output accurate results and diagrams.
+The simulations which require geometry values need them in the following categories: Roofs, Floors, Exterior Walls, Windows, Building Height, Skylights (optional), Interior Walls (optional), and Shading devices (optional).
 If your Revit model contains these objects, then you have the components required to make an accurate analysis model for cove.tool.
 Having these elements is only half the battle.
 The other half is making sure that those objects are compatible for the automation and export process required of the plugin tool.

 The next section will cover all the components required to assign the appropriate model properties and useful tools and tips for setting up these elements for an error-free export.